gnosis/dex-research/dFusion/dFusion.rst

 On-Chain order collection
 -------------------------

-All orders are encoded as limit sell orders: `(accountIndex, fromTokenIndex, toTokenIndex, limitPrice, amount, batchId, signature)`.
+All orders are encoded as limit sell orders: **(accountId, fromTokenIndex, toTokenIndex, limitPrice, amount, batchId, signature)**.
-The order should be read in the following way: the user occupying the specified *accountIndex* would like to sell the token *fromTokenIndex* for *toTokenIndex* for at most the *limitPrice* and the *amount* specified.
+The order should be read in the following way: the user occupying the specified *accountId* would like to sell the token *fromTokenIndex* for *toTokenIndex* for at most the *limitPrice* and the *amount* specified.
 The *batchId* and *signature* allow a third party to submit an order on behalf of others (saving gas when batching multiple orders together).
 The user only has to specify which batch their order is valid for and sign all the information with their private key.

 The anchor smart contract on ethereum will offer the following function:

 .. code:: js

-    function appendOrders( bytes32 [] orders) {
+    function appendOrders(bytes32 [] orders) {
         // some preliminary checks limiting the number of orders..

         // update of orderHashSha